Apple Park

-Apple Park is the corporate headquarters of Apple Inc., located in Cupertino, California, United States.
-It was opened to employees in April 2017, while construction was still underway, and superseded the original headquarters at 1 Infinite Loop, which opened in 1993.
+Apple Park, also known as Apple Campus 2, is the corporate headquarters of Apple Inc., located in Cupertino, California, United States.
+It was opened to employees in April 2017, while construction was still underway.
+It replaced Apple Campus as the company's corporate headquarters.

-The main building's scale and circular groundscraper design, by Norman Foster, have earned the structure the media nickname "the spaceship".
+The main building's scale and circular groundscraper design, by Norman Foster, has earned the structure the media nickname "the spaceship".
 Located on a suburban site totaling 1.46 km2, it houses more than 12,000 employees in one central four-story circular building of approximately 0.26 km2.
 Apple co-founder Steve Jobs wanted the campus to look less like a business park and more like a nature refuge; 80 percent of the site consists of green space planted with drought-resistant trees and plants indigenous to the Cupertino area, and the center courtyard of the main building features an artificial pond.